10 Reasons to Celebrate Beer Month in Raleigh, N.C.

 Like trying a variety of breweries?
 Well, pull up a barstool at one of the many breweries across the area!
 Download and print your free Raleigh Beer Trail Passport, get stamps and earn prizes.
 The more you visit, the more prizes you'll earn.

-Hourly beer releases, live music and more at SpringFest
+Special beer, live music and more at SpringFest

 Try beers at one of the best new restaurants in the country